oroinc/documentation/backend/entities-data-management/search/configuration.rst

 -  if the node value is scalar, the value will be replaced
 -  if the node value is an array:

-   -  by default the value will be replaced
+   -  by default, the value will be replaced
-   -  for node 'fields' this array will be appended by values from the second configuration.
+   -  for node 'fields', this array will be appended by values from the second configuration.

 After this step, the application knows about all entity search configurations from the search.yml files and has only one configuration for each entity.

 **Example**